VikramRadhakrishnan/RoboND-DeepLearning-Project/write-up.md

 which are constrained by the dimensions of the fully connected layers.

 ## Network architecture
 The architecture of the FCN can be summarized as three blocks - an encoder block, a 1x1 convolution layer, and a decoder block.
+The diagram below is a visualization of my chosen network architecture, created using Keras visualization tools (included in the Jupyter notebook with this project submission).
+[image1]: ./misc/model.png

 ### Encoder
 The role of the encoder is to extract features from the image, just as in a standard CNN.
 The layers closer to the input learn